 To stand out as a remote worker, you need to structure and organize your work day for maximum productivity and quality.
 High-quality work merits attention, particularly when you work remotely.
 Additionally, you’ll garner attention by getting more done in less time.

 Structuring your day and your environment means you’re adhering to a strong routine that works for you.
 It means you have a dedicated workspace, prioritized time blocked out to get projects done, and clear boundaries around work and leisure.
-For more information, see our recent blog post on our sister site for time management tips for the Work-From-Home community.

 1. Be Adaptable and Proactive